Bosniak epic poetry: Milman Parry and Albert Lord

 Modern field studies of oral epics in the former Yugoslavia, organized by the American classicist Milman Parry in the period from 1932 to 1934 (in parts of Bosnia and Herzegovina, Sandžak and Montenegro), will establish the largest collection of South Slavic oral epics, and its most significant part consists of Bosniak epics.
 Helping Milman Parry, his student Albert B. Lord gained experience and love for further research on oral South Slavic epics, which was of crucial importance in deciding to continue collecting South Slavic poetry after Parry's death, again predominantly Bosniak.
 Albert Lord will return to the Balkans in the years 1935, 1937, 1950, 1951, and in the period between 1960 and 1965.

 The entire collection is preserved in the "Parry Collection" at Harvard University's Library.
 The epic forms the core of this collection, in which there are over 1,000 epic poems.

 A significant part of the South Slavic collection has been published, including many Bosniak epics in the "Serbian-Croatian Heroic Songs" edition.
-The first book consists of songs by singers from Novi Pazar (Salih Ugljanin, Sulejman Fortić, Džemal Zogić, Sulejman Makić and Alija Fjuljanin.
+The first book consists of songs by singers from Novi Pazar: Salih Ugljanin (fourteen songs), Sulejman Fortić (one song), Džemal Zogić (one song), Sulejman Makić (two songs) and Alija Fjuljanin (three songs).
+Except for Sulejman Fortić, they were all Albanians, and among them Salih Ugljanin and Džemal Zogić were able to translate songs from Albanian into Bosnian, while Sulejman Makić and Alija Fjuljanin were able to sing only in Bosnian.

 Avdo Međedović

 Avdo Međedović was a guslar from Bijelo Polje in Sandžak (1875-1955).
 The researchers, Milman Parry and Albert Lord were led to him after visiting a local kafana and asking for guslars.
 The researchers were astonished by Avdo and his ability to recite poetry; he was the most skillful performer that they encountered in their voyages through the Balkans.
 Lord writes that Avdo had a repertoire of fifty-eight epics.
 Parry recorded nine of these on phonograph discs, and Nikola Vujnović, the translator, wrote down four others from Avdo's dictation.

-The most impressive song was "The Wedding of Smailagić Meho" (Ženidba Smailagić Meha).
-Avdo claims that he learned this song from his friend, who read the poem to him five or six times from a printed source.
-Despite this, Avdo's oral version is very different from the original published one, and much more descriptive:
+Most of Avdo's songs had an origin in the Krajina region.
+As can be concluded by the main characters in his songs being semi-historical figures from the Krajina region.
+Despite the geographic distance between Avdo and Bosnia Albert Lord states that he in his songs would pride himself of the times when Bosnia was "the lock and the golden key" of the Ottoman Empire.
+To Avdo, this greatness was in the moral fiber and loyal dedication of the Bosnian heroes.